 Image courtesy Haunting of Yacht Haven/Facebook

 Do you go into "Spirit Halloween" stores every year to see the new animated figures?
-Well, this display features years of them, about 70 "Spirit" animated figures in a walk-through yard haunt, arranged in groupings of scarecrows, clowns, witches, monsters, a King with his dragons and horsemen breathing smoke, plus a graveyard with pirates.
+The homeowners at The Haunting of Yacht Haven are up to about 150 animatronics and lights on display in a walk-through yard haunt, arranged in groupings of scarecrows, clowns, witches, monsters, a King with his dragons and horsemen breathing smoke, plus a graveyard with pirates.
 This one can really scare the little ones but is quite a sight and sound extravaganza for the brave.
 Follow along on Facebook: The Haunting of Yacht Haven.

 13204 Stone Heather Dr, Herndon

-In its 23rd year of a bright lights display, this local family-oriented favorite in the Oak Hill neighborhood of Herndon features more than 5,000 lights, numerous animated and inflatable decorations, and a spooky walkway under Leyland cypresses (great to walk through with the kids).
+In its 24th year of a bright lights display, this local family-oriented favorite in the Oak Hill neighborhood of Herndon features thousands of purple and orange lights, 200+ pumpkins of one kind of other, numerous animated and inflatable decorations including lifesize floating witches that talk to you, and a spooky walkway under Leyland cypresses (great to walk through with the kids).
 Beware of the ghosts flying overhead and the witches stirring their cauldrons!
 Snap photos of the pumpkin heads, witches, and ghosts, and don't miss special appearances by Snoopy and even Hello Kitty!

 3006 Rosemoor Lane, Fairfax